alanyuma/waedd-material-design/README.md

 ### Adding new data sources

 Adding a new data source for section 5 can be done any way that the user needs to.
-Everything is all driven by Pandas dataframes currently, so the easiest way either modify the current `acsData` or `pyBls` objects being created, or to add new ones.
+Everything is all driven by Pandas dataframes currently, so the easiest way either modify the current `acsData` or `bls-data` objects being created, or to add new ones.
 Or if the user needs to, they can add a new data source that the script can interact with.

 ### Adding new data points